How to get the best out of a recruitment agency

 In my market (Analog and RF IC Design) I often have clients and candidates working with me exclusively.
 For me and my candidates, this works very well as I have most of the roles and the whole process is smooth and efficient.
 (In other less niche sectors you may need to use more than one recruiter).

 Tip: If an agency tries to get you to sign a document saying that you are exclusive with them, don’t sign it.
-It is, in my opinion, to sign such a document is unnecessary.
+It is, in my opinion unnecessary to sign such a document and can hinder your job search.

-What can I do to make the process work best for me?
+How can you make the process work for you?

 If there are any external factors to your relocation (for example a candidate’s partner may not be keen to move but with that information not being disclosed in the beginning, then after months of work, an offer is put forward and rejected on this point alone).
 Knowing that relocation is a factor for the partner can really help to set expectations with the client (ensure you mention this upfront).